Work more efficiently with event dependent campaigns & basic trigger mails

 In order to link an event dependent campaign to a newsletter, go to the respective link preferences and open with the button "More options" the advanced settings.
 There you can select the previously created event dependent campaign.
 After the link-click, it will be automatically sent to your subscribers.

 There are two ways to link the event dependent campaign to a form.
-On the one hand, you can select the respective form directly in the campaign by going to the tab "Send".
+On the one hand, you can select the respective form directly when creating a campaign in the area "Send".
 Simply select the form by using the button "Select form".
 After linking the two items, mailworx automatically sends the linked campaign after submitting the respective form.

 On the other hand, you can also select the desired campaign in the mailworx form editor.
 Therefore, go to the tab "Action" and select the event dependent campaign you created earlier in the area "Campaign on submit".